 Orthogonal Array testing is a systematical and statistical way of testing pair-wise interactions.
 It is done by deriving small sets of test cases from a large number of scenarios and also by giving precedence to factors and levels that appear multiple times in the combinatorial outputs.

-We can use Orthogonal Array testing in our day to day application testing by:
+Orthogonal Array testing can be used in our day to day application testing by:

-- Forming systematic, statistical pair-wise combinations of factors across their levels.
+- Forming systematic and statistical pair-wise combinations of factors across their levels.

 - Creating an optimized test suite with fewer test scenarios and generating negative test case optimization.